Frankie (magazine): Content

 The magazine's content features DIY and vintage culture as well as music, art, fashion, photography, craft, humour, hipster culture, illustration and design.
 It has a distinctively feminine, hand-crafted aesthetic.

 ABC's 7:30 Report described frankie as being between "quite edgy" and "quite daggy", having a strong emphasis on strong, curious stories instead of diets and celebrity culture, supporting emerging artists, musicians, entrepreneurs and designers and preferring to profile up-and-coming hipsters rather than existing ones.

 Its senior contributors have included broadcaster and writer Marieke Hardy, and author Benjamin Law.

 Other publications

 In addition to its magazine and website, frankie has also published a series of books through its imprint, frankie press.
-These include two recipe books, "Afternoon Tea" and "Sweet Treats", an anthology of frankie magazine photography called "Photo Album", a book on creative and collaborative areas called "Spaces", a showcase of Australian craftspeople called "Look What We Made", and a "Gift Paper Book".
+These include two recipe books, "Afternoon Tea" and "Sweet Treats", an anthology of frankie magazine photography called "Photo Album", a book series on creative and collaborative areas called "Spaces", a showcase of Australian craftspeople called "Look What We Made", and a "Gift Paper Book".

 frankie also brings out a calendar and a diary annually, which have both sold out every year to date.

 In 2011 frankie launched a quarterly publication, titled Smith Journal.
 Smith Journal was part of the sale of Morrison Media to Nextmedia but ceased publication in December 2019.